 Link verification

 When two IRC servers link it is important not only that their passwords match but also that they verify the SSL/TLS certificate of eachother.
 Not doing so permits a Man-in-the-middle attack.
-This is currently a warning, but will become a hard error in later UnrealIRCd versions.
+Since 2017 we print a message on-link about this and it will become a hard error in later UnrealIRCd versions (in Q2 2026 or so).

-People who use a "real" certificate can choose between #Verify by certificate verification (which is by far the easiest) or #Verify by TLS key (if you are paranoid and only if your SSL keys don't change every XX days.
+- People who use a real certificate also for server linking (this is less common, usually people only use real certs for the client ports), then you can choose between #Verify by certificate verification (which is by far the easiest) or #Verify by TLS key (if you are paranoid and only if your SSL keys don't change every XX days.
 Note that this is not the default with Let's Encrypt).

 Verify by TLS key